qTranslate-Team/woocommerce-qtranslate-x/readme.txt

 No need for Upgrade Notice.

 ## Known Issues ##
+* Product Attribute may need to be re-saved (page `/wp-admin/edit.php?post_type=product&page=product_attributes&edit=xxx`) if they were created before installing this plugin: [WP Topic](https://wordpress.org/support/topic/how-to-translate-attribute-items-in-woocommerce?replies=1).
+* Custom Product Attributes (which are entered directly on product edit page `/wp-admin/post.php?post=xxx&action=edit`) have to be entered in raw multilingual text, with values like `[:en]EN Val1[:de]DE Val1[:] | [:en]EN Val2[:de]DE Val2[:]`, leaving separator '|' outside of language tags.
+This piece has not yet been integrated on admin side, but once all is entered in raw multilingual format, it should work well at front end.
+Delete and freshly re-create an attribte under this plugin, if it was created before installing this plugin and it misbehaves.
 * Admin e-mails sent by pressing one of the buttons in column 'Actions' on order list page, `/wp-admin/edit.php?post_type=shop_order`, go in the original customer language used to submit the order.
 However, same e-mails sent using the "Resend order emails" option in order editor page, `/wp-admin/post.php?post=nnn&action=edit`, go in the mixed  language of admin and customer.
-As a workaround, you can switch the admin language to the customer language before resending an e-mail (which shouldn't happen too often).
+As a workaround, you can switch the admin language to the customer language before resending an e-mail (which shouldn't happen too often). qTranslate-X version.
+* Use raw multilingual format with language tags `[:en]...[:]` or `{:en}...{:}` in any regualar field, which you wish to be multilingual.
+It most likely will be translated at front end appropriately.
+Report the field at [GitHub](https://github.com/qTranslate-Team/woocommerce-qtranslate-x/issues) if you found one that does not get translated at front end.
+Already known fileds: all fields on "Variable Product/Variations" section.

+* [Resolved in ver.
+1.2] HTML header title on admin page `/wp-admin/edit-tags.php?taxonomy=xxx&post_type=product` displays raw multilingual values.
-* Two buttons, "Add New XXX" and "Search XXX", on attribute editor page, `/wp-admin/edit-tags.php?taxonomy=xxx&post_type=product`, are displayed with raw multilingual text.
-This should be fixed with a later qTranslate-X version.
+* [Resolved in ver.
+1.2] Two buttons, "Add New XXX" and "Search XXX", on attribute editor page, `/wp-admin/edit-tags.php?taxonomy=xxx&post_type=product`, are displayed with raw multilingual text.
+This should be fixed with a later
-* HTML header title on admin page `/wp-admin/edit-tags.php?taxonomy=xxx&post_type=product` displays raw multilingual values.

 ## Changelog ##

+### 1.3 ###
+* Fix: compatibility with the latest qTranslate-X 3.4.6.1 or later.

 ### 1.2 ###
 * Improvement: Gateway names are translated on page `/wp-admin/admin.php?page=wc-settings&tab=checkout`.